-My book manuscript, “Suspicious Landscapes: Humanitarian Demining and Peace Laboratories in Rural Colombia” is an ethnographic study of Improvised Explosive Devices (IEDs) and mine clearance in times of political transition in rural Colombia.
-Throughout my research, I pay special attention to the material, affective, and political impacts of the presence and absence of improvised landmines.
+My book manuscript, “Suspicious Landscapes: Humanitarian Demining and Peace Laboratories in Rural Colombia” is an ethnographic study of Improvised Explosive Devices (IEDs) and mine clearance in times of “political suspension.”
+Throughout my research, I pay special attention to the material, affective and political impacts of the presence and absence of improvised landmines, as well as to the temporality of the politics that emerge in spaces where war and peace are suspended.

-Theoretically, my manuscript is concerned with what I have called ‘the non-explosive capacities of landmines.’
-Mines have the power to activate and orchestrate the emergence and consolidation of certain conditions of life (as well of death, disability, and debility) in the Colombian countryside, even when they do not explode or are physically absent; this is the case of recently demined and so-called released rural areas.
+My manuscript is concerned with what I have called ‘the non-explosive event.”
+I argue that landmines have the power to activate and orchestrate the emergence and consolidation of certain conditions of life (as well of death, disability, and debility) in the Colombian countryside, even when they do not explode or are physically absent; this is the case of recently demined and so-called released rural areas.

 This ethnography is based on two years of fieldwork in the “Pilot Project of Humanitarian Demining,” a peace initiative that brought guerrillas and army soldiers together to work in the removal of improvised landmines planted in peasant villages during the decades-long war.